-The answer: Digital marketing.
-Obviously, as a digital marketing company, we encourage all businesses to undergo digital transformation (the integration of digital technology into all business areas) and invest in developing a data-driven digital marketing strategy alongside traditional marketing efforts.
+The answer: home services marketing.
+Obviously, as a pest control marketing agency, we encourage all businesses to undergo digital transformation (the integration of digital technology into all business areas) and invest in developing a data-driven digital marketing strategy alongside traditional marketing efforts.

 The data clearly illustrate digital marketing strategies do work.
 Overall, they are lower cost, provide a greater ROI, offer precise targeting, and far better conversions.
 Since marketing is about connecting with clients in the right place at the right time, online is where you need to be.

 Here’s how to best leverage digital strategies and tools to gain new customers and improve your pest control marketing plan.

 56% of consumers say they don’t trust businesses without websites.
 So, if you don’t have a pest control website, or yours needs an update, now would be the time.
 In fact, having a great website is the first step of any pest control marketing efforts.

 Surely, you can just advertise on social media?
 Why do you have to have a website, you ask?
 Well, marketing content generally leads back to websites, and a website is fundamental to SEO (See: Start an SEO Campaign), which is a basic requirement if you want to get found on Google search engine results pages.